 Authentication Requirements

-If you have set Authentication Method to Standard, you must authenticate with the API before making any requests.
+If you have set the Authentication Method to Standard, you must authenticate with the API before making any requests.

-The authentication process requires generating a valid HMAC signature using the provided RESTful API Password.
+Authentication requires generating a valid HMAC signature using the provided RESTful API Password.
 The device verifies this signature before processing your API command.

 Note